-13. Reduce stress: Though acute stress may actually sharpen memory, chronic stress has destructive effects.
+13. Reduce stress.
+Though acute stress may sharpen memory, chronic stress can have destructive effects.

 14. Pay attention!
 In order to encode information into memory, you must first pay attention to it.
 If you’ve been feeling excessively distracted since your loss, you may want to try exercises and activities that increase your present moment awareness, like meditation.

-16. Use medication reminder boxes to help you keep track of your medications and vitamins.
+16. Use medication reminder boxes.
+These can help you keep track of your medications and vitamins.